SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 6 — Crash risk on `product.featureBullets.length` with no null guard
+## Bug 6 — Crash risk on `product.featureBullets.length` with no null guard

 **File:** `app/product/page.tsx`

-The detail page accessed `product.featureBullets.length` directly.
-If `featureBullets` were ever undefined (which TypeScript's strict mode can't fully prevent when data comes from `JSON.parse`), this would throw a runtime error and crash the page.
+The detail page was accessing `product.featureBullets.length` directly.
+If `featureBullets` were ever undefined (TypeScript's strict mode can't fully prevent when data comes from `JSON.parse`), this would throw a runtime error and crash the page.
 The field was non-optional in the interface, but data parsed from a URL query param is inherently unsafe.

-**Fix:** Added optional chaining so it fails gracefully.
+**Fix:** I added optional chaining so it fails gracefully instead of crashing.

 ```tsx
 // Before